usc-isi-i2/kgtk/docs/transform/remove_columns.md

 a list of column names in the
 order you wish them to appear in the output file.

-Column names may be passed to the `--columns` option as an unquoted list, as with other KGTK commands.
+Column names may be passed to the `--columns` option as an unquoted, space-separated list, as with other KGTK commands.

 By default, column names are split on commas (`,`), unless `--split-on-commas=FALSE` is specified.